codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 {% include base.html %}

 # Permissions in Codenvy
 In Codenvy, we define a permission as statement that defines an action or a behaviour which can be applied to resources.
-They define "what" can be done on certain resources.
-For example there are permission to read workspace and there is another permission to use it.
+Permissions define "what" can be done on certain resources.
+For example there is a permission to read workspace and there is another permission to use it.
 The permissions are the low-grained level of security policies.

-Codenvy also provides a mecanisms and layers which allow to define "who" is allowed to do "what".
-Any user and administrator can control resources managed by Codenvy and allow certain actions or behaviours for other users or group of users.
+Codenvy also provides a mechanisms and layers which allow to define "who" is allowed to do "what".
+Any user and administrator can control resources managed by Codenvy and allow certain actions or behaviors for other users or group of users.

 For example:
 - As owner of a workspace, you can grant other users to see and/or use your workspace.

 Permissions are applicable on certain type of resources:
-- Workspaces
+- Workspace
-- Organizations
+- Organization
 - Stack
 - Recipe
 - System